History of water supply and sanitation: Indus Valley Civilization

-Ancient Mediterranean
+Southern Europe

 Ancient Greece

 The ancient Greek civilization of Crete, known as the Minoan civilization, built advanced underground clay pipes for sanitation and water supply.
 Their capital, Knossos, had a well-organized water system for bringing in clean water, taking out waste water and storm sewage canals for overflow when there was heavy rain.
-People constructed flushed toilets in ancient Crete, like in ancient Egypt and before them at places of the Indus Civilization, with the facilities on Crete possibly having a first flush installation for pouring water into, dating back to 16th century BC.
+People constructed flushed toilets in ancient Crete, like in ancient Egypt and before them at places of the Indus Civilization, with the facilities on Crete possibly having a first flush installation for pouring water into, dating back to 16th century BCE.
 These Minoan sanitation facilities were connected to stone sewers that were regularly flushed by rain, flowing in through the collection system.
 In addition to sophisticated water and sewer systems they devised elaborate heating systems.
 The Ancient Greeks of Athens and Asia Minor also used an indoor plumbing system, used for pressurized showers.
-The Greek inventor Heron used pressurized piping for fire fighting purposes in the City of Alexandria.
-The Mayans were the third earliest civilization to have employed a system of indoor plumbing using pressurized water.
+The Greek inventor Heron used pressurized piping for firefighting purposes in the City of Alexandria.

-An inverted siphon system, along with glass covered clay pipes, was used for the first time in the palaces of Crete, Greece.
+An inverted siphon system, along with glass-covered clay pipes, was used for the first time in the palaces of Crete, Greece.
 It is still in working condition, after about 3000 years.

 Roman Empire

 In ancient Rome, the Cloaca Maxima, considered a marvel of engineering, discharged into the Tiber.
 Public latrines were built over the Cloaca Maxima.

 Beginning in the Roman era a water wheel device known as a noria supplied water to aqueducts and other water distribution systems in major cities in Europe and the Middle East.

 The Roman Empire had indoor plumbing, meaning a system of aqueducts and pipes that terminated in homes and at public wells and fountains for people to use.
 Rome and other nations used lead pipes; while commonly thought to be the cause of lead poisoning in the Roman Empire, the combination of running water which did not stay in contact with the pipe for long and the deposition of precipitation scale actually mitigated the risk from lead pipes.

-Roman towns and garrisons in the United Kingdom between 46 BC and 400 AD had complex sewer networks sometimes constructed out of hollowed-out elm logs, which were shaped so that they butted together with the down-stream pipe providing a socket for the upstream pipe.
+Towns and garrisons in the Roman Britain (between 46 BCE and 410 CE) had complex water supply and sewer networks.
+Supply pipes were often lead but could also be wooden with iron-ring reinforcement at intervals, and some were hollowed logs, jointed together.
+Stone-lined drains connected to sometimes massive sewer tunnels, such as at York.
+Latrines, such as those for the Hadrian's Wall garrison located at Housesteads were flushed with collected standing or rainwater.